 - Serving as co-investigators on specific clinical studies.

-The average award is $5,000 but funds are available up to $10,000 for outstanding project ideas.
+Funds are available up to $10,000 for outstanding project ideas.

 Eligibility & Restrictions